 Mavs has been working for manufacturing partner ECSSA for a little over 2 years.
 Part driver, part human GPS, Mavs always finds the most efficient route in a city with serious traffic problems.
 He takes special pride in the pristine cleanliness of his truck, which he sees as a direct reflection of hardwork and discipline.
 He proudly supports his wife and children.

 When it’s all said and done, Thread Ground to Good™ fabric can pack an impact punch.
-Check out the impact a single t-shirt can have vs. a shirt made with 100% cotton
+Check out our progress so far

 Full and part-time jobs supported through collection and manufacturing

-Reduction in water use compared to a cotton tshirt.
+Our tshirt fabric reduces water use 50% compared to a 100% cotton.
 Enough for a 35 minute shower.